shaokui-gu/GM-Dialog/README.md

-# GM-Dialog
+# GM+Dialog

-A Dialog Extension for GM
+A description of this package.